Danbury Branch: History

 The Danbury and Norwalk Railroad began operating its line from Norwalk north to Danbury on February 22, 1852.
 In July 1872 a branch from the mainline at Bethel northeast to Hawleyville opened.
 At Hawleyville, the branch connected to the Housatonic Railroad, continuing north into Massachusetts.
 Also at Hawleyville, connections with the Shepaug Railroad to Litchfield were possible.

 Starting on May 1, 1874, that connection was supplemented by the New York, Housatonic and Northern Railroad, running from Danbury northeast to the Housatonic.
 In 1881 the New York and New England Railroad was completed, giving another connection at Danbury and at Hawleyville.
 A short branch from Branchville on the mainline west to Ridgefield opened July 1, 1870.
 In July 1882 an extension was built in Norwalk to docks at Wilson Point.
 The Housatonic Railroad leased the D&N on July 21, 1887; and soon after, the New York, New Haven and Hartford Railroad leased the Housatonic.

 Long-distance passenger service operated on the line.
 The Berkshire ran on the line from Grand Central to Danbury, to Pittsfield, Massachusetts.
 Many railroad bridges along the Danbury Branch were damaged or destroyed in the 1955 Norwalk river flood.
 The NYNH&H merged into Penn Central in 1969.
 On January 1, 1971, the State of Connecticut leased the Danbury Branch from Penn Central.
 The last passenger train from Danbury north to Pittsfield, Massachusetts ran in April 1971, the day before Amtrak assumed passenger operations.
 From 1976 until 1983, freight and passenger service on the line was provided by the Consolidated Rail Corporation (Conrail) under a contract with Connecticut.
 In 1983 the newly formed Metro-North Commuter Railroad took over operation of passenger service along the line.
 Conrail continued to provide freight service on the line until 1993.
 The Providence and Worcester Railroad now provides freight service along the Danbury Branch.

 Upon renovation of the Merritt 7 station, Metro-North ceased stops at on January 16, 1994, and instead provided service via shuttle bus to Merritt 7 for local employers.
 By the time of its closing, fewer than 15 passengers used the station daily.

 Electrification

 The Danbury Line operated electric-powered trains beginning in 1925.
-The catenary system on the Danbury Line was removed in 1961 when diesel-powered locomotives resumed service on the line.
+The catenary system on the Danbury Line was removed in 1961 when diesel-powered locomotives began service on the line.
 Steel posts that once carried the overhead catenary system can still be seen along the line.
 As of 2022, the Connecticut Department of Transportation was studying the feasibility of installing catenary wire on the Danbury Branch.